marijnh/Eloquent-JavaScript/18_http.md

 {{index file, "hard drive", "file system", security, "file field", "input (HTML tag)"}}

-File fields were originally designed as a way to ((upload)) files from the browser's machine through a form.
+File fields were originally designed as a way to ((upload)) files from the user's machine through a form.
 In modern browsers, they also provide a way to read such files from JavaScript programs.
-The field acts as a manner of gatekeeper.
+The field acts as a kind of gatekeeper.
 The script cannot simply start reading private files from the user's computer, but if the user selects a file in such a field, the browser interprets that action to mean that the script may read the file.